Student Choice Initiative: Student Journalism

 The Initiative received particular criticism from student journalism, as student newspapers and radios were considered non-essential and hence faced potentially significant budget cuts.
 At Ryerson University, the student paper The Eyeopener faced an opt-out rate of over 55% of students.

 Considering that local journalism as a whole was experiencing a period of significant decline in Canada, concerns were raised about the effect the Initiative would have on the freedom of the press, accountability and transparency in universities, and on the future of journalism.
 Concerns were also raised about newspapers in minority languages, such as the French-language La Rotonde at the University of Ottawa.

 Some critics also noted that student newspaper were often the only major source of coverage for events at universities, despite universities playing major roles in the economies and cultures of Ontario.
 The Canadian University Press released a statement opposing the Initiative, noting that "it will be up to the institutions to decide if the very media that covers them is essential."

-During August and September 2019, student newspapers and radios across the province ran campaigns to try and convince students not to opt-out, with many predicting as much as a 50% reduction in budget, especially as they would have to relaunch the campaigns all over again come the winter semestre.
+During August and September 2019, student newspapers and radios across the province ran campaigns to try and convince students not to opt-out, with many predicting as much as a 50% reduction in budget, especially as they would have to relaunch the campaigns all over again come the winter semester.
 Some newspapers announced changes to their publications, with some stopping the printing of physical copies, some reducing the frequency of publication, and others shifting to a podcast/newsletter format.

 In October 2019, a number of student newspaper published an editorial in the Toronto Star decrying the cuts, stating that: "Without a free and healthy student press, students across the province lack a platform to share the stories that make our campuses such vibrant places to learn and grow.
 If the student press slows to a standstill, thousands of voices of a wide and diverse range will be silenced, and the ideas and arguments that grow from our work might never come to life in the first place."